aspose-tasks-cloud/aspose-tasks-cloud-go/README.md

 ## Sample usage via the SDK

-The examples below show how your application have to initiate and get assignments from you project file using Aspose.Tasks-Cloud library:
+The examples below show how your application have to initiate and convert your ms project file to PDF using Go Aspose.Tasks-Cloud library:

-## Get MPP Project Assignments in GO
+## Convert MS Project MPP to PDF in GO

 ```
 	// Get your ClientId and ClientSecret from https://dashboard.aspose.cloud (free registration required).